cowboy-marlboro/thesis/README.md

 # thesis
 This our thesis.
-It was website about tourism.
+It was website about Information Security.